If you found this blog post, you’ve probably been asked by your landlord to purchase renter’s insurance.

 What Happens If I Don’t Have Renters Insurance?

-Requirement notwithstanding, if you don’t have renter’s insurance, you could be responsible for the financial burden of losses which could easily be $10,000+.
+Requirement notwithstanding, if you do not have renter’s insurance, you could be responsible for the financial burden of losses which could easily be $10,000+.

 How Much is Renters Insurance?